Sortly Review: Standalone Inventory Software

 Methodology: How We Evaluated Sortly

-In our evaluation of the best free inventory management software, we examined over a dozen options and narrowed it down to just eight top contenders.
+In our evaluation of the best free inventory management software, we examined over a dozen options and narrowed it down to just six top contenders.
 The best will offer competitive pricing (with a free option), a rich bank of inventory features, high-quality operations, and top-ranking user and expert reviews.

 40% of Overall Score